 Fun spending – seems like a lot?
 It did for me.
 Hundreds of pounds a month, on what?
 Fancy meals, drinks at the weekend, haircuts, clothes, cinema tickets.
 All these things seemed like small expenses, but they add up so quickly, even over a month.
 And then over a year, it’s thousands of pounds.

-That’s assuming your already trying to save some money – fun spending is limitless.
-But lets save the jet ski rides, theme parks and go karts for when the debts are paid off, and you have a nice cushion of savings to fall back on.
+That’s assuming you’re already trying to save some money – fun spending is limitless.
+But let’s save the jet ski rides, theme parks and go-karts for when the debts are paid off, and you have a nice cushion of savings to fall back on.

 I want you to think about all the things you enjoy doing, all your hobbies.
 Write them down if you want.
 And then think about how much each of these activities costs.
 If ‘shopping’ is on your list of hobbies, please just cross it out now.